Fear Of Retribution

-Not to mention the fact that pigs aren’t killed the way they described in the comment.
-Cows are not dissected while they’re still alive, either.
+Pigs aren’t killed the way they described in the comment and cows are not dissected while they’re still alive, either.
 But within their bubble, within their echo chamber, within their hierarchy, they raise their status by espousing views like this.

 The next section of the model I want to cover is thought control [3O].

 The example I give for “placing exaggerated importance on events or ideas” pertains to Jehovah’s Witnesses.
 They dont believe in celebrating Christmas.
 They think it’s a pagan practice and it’s wrong.
 Instead of celebrating it like the rest of society, they boycott the entire Christmas industry.
 They won’t buy Christmas themed snow globes.
 They won’t buy candy around the holidays.
 Is their boycott really affecting the industry that much?
 Is it doing anything other than hurting them?
 No, it’s not.
 Despite the fact that they’re 8.5 million strong, the Christmas industry is largely unaffected by Jehovah’s Witnesses boycott.
 Despite that fact, they’ll go to extreme lengths to show their disdain for the industry.
 The similarities for Jehovah’s Witnesses with Christmas and Veganism with the meat industry are stunning.
 Vegans will go out of their way to support industries that align with their moral system, and they’ll go out of their way to boycott industries that don’t.
 The line of reasoning does make sense, at face value.
 I don’t get all my coffee cups and keychains from the creation museum.
 But the level to which these groups go to modify their behavior and thinking to line up with their ideology is extreme.
 There are non-extreme ways to accomplish your goals.
 Does the end justify the means?